What Place-Based Means to Us

 For us, place-based means approaches that are specific to the circumstances of a place, where the people of that place take the lead on setting priorities and deciding how resources are best mobilised.
 The community leads, but they don’t act alone.
 These efforts are collective.
 Government and philanthropy contribute, but they follow the lead of the community.

-For example, a place-based educational approach would involve the local community in the design and delivery of learning.
-Education would be tailored to the cultural particulars of that place and the families of the students.
+For example, a place-based educational approach involves the local community in the design and delivery of learning.
+Education is tailored to the cultural particulars of that place and the families of the students.

 Learning from Bourke